sebastian-dasse/tinker-pad/README.md

 Maglomaniac:

-- modernize "Plan The Jam" (but not now): we could use the standard backend first and then set up a react native interface and focus on frontend development. we could use redux and graph api to throw in new technologies. nice could be to implement pure LSD ideas, an interface that is just completely crazy and flashy. my vision for a band management system would be that besides finding dates one could even manage jam recordings, etc which brings me to a new idea:
+- modernize "Plan The Jam" (but not now): we could use the standard backend first and then set up a react native interface and focus on frontend development. we could use redux and graph ql to throw in new technologies. nice could be to implement pure LSD ideas, an interface that is just completely crazy and flashy. my vision for a band management system would be that besides finding dates one could even manage jam recordings, etc which brings me to a new idea: